Skip to content

 Traveling to the UK

-If you only have a South African passport, you need a visa to visit the UK, it does not matter if you have Permanent residence in Germany.
-Your German Residence allows you to travel inside the Schengen area.
+Traveling to the UK If you only have a South African passport, you need a visa to visit the UK, regardless of whether you have Permanent residence in Germany.
+Your German Residence allows you to travel within the Schengen area.
 There are no special rules if you are married to a German or other EU citizen.
 You still travel on your own passport.
+The UK

 Read More »